Approximate magnifying perfect lens with positive refraction

-Here we present a lens that provides a perfect real image of a homogeneous region of 3D space with an arbitrary magnification.
+Here we present a lens that provides an approximate perfect real image of a homogeneous region of 3D space with an arbitrary magnification.
 Our device is a non-trivial combination of Maxwell's fish eye and a new refractive index profile.
-This profile equipped with a spherical mirror can even work as a perfect lens on its own, giving a real image of a homogeneous sphere and using just a moderate refractive index range.
-This is the first proposal of a magnifying perfect lens for homogeneous regions that employs isotropic material with positive refractive index.
+This profile equipped with a spherical mirror can work as an approximate perfect lens on its own, giving a real image of a homogeneous sphere and using just a moderate refractive index range.
+Our lens employs isotropic material with positive refractive index.

 The key ingredient of our lens is a spherically symmetric refractive index profile $n(r)$ that focuses all parallel rays within a sphere of, say, radius 1 and a constant refractive index to a point at a distance $R>1$ from the center of the sphere (Fig.~\ref{rays}).
 To see why this can be useful, imagine that a spherical mirror is placed at the radius $R$ (Fig.~\ref{rays-focusing}).
 A ray that emerges from a point P inside the unit sphere reaches the mirror, is reflected and enters the sphere again.
 Because of the law of reflection and the above focusing property, the ray after re-entering the sphere will be parallel with the original ray and lie opposite to it from the center of the sphere.
-Therefore it will certainly pass through the point P' that is opposite of P, viewed from the center of the sphere.
-This shows that a perfect real image of point P is formed at point P'.
+Therefore it will pass approximately through the point P' that is opposite of P, viewed from the center of the sphere.
+This shows that an approximate perfect real image of point P is formed at point P'.

 To find the corresponding refractive index $n(r)$, we use the expression for the polar angle swept by the ray during propagation from $r=1$ to $r=R$ \cite{Landau-shorter} (see Fig.~\ref{ray}):

 Here $L=nr\sin\alpha$ and $\alpha$ denotes the angle between the ray and the radius vector. $L$ corresponds to the angular momentum in the equivalent mechanical problem~\cite{Ulf-Thomas-book} and is conserved in any spherically-symmetric refractive index profile.
 Assuming that the refractive index inside the unit sphere is equal to one, $L$ is equal to the distance of the ray from the center and $\Delta\phi=\arcsin L$ (Fig.~\ref{ray}).
 Inserting this into Eq.~(\ref{deltaphi}) and making the substitutions $r=\e^x$, $N=nr$, we obtain an integral equation